-However, the table is actually mirrored: Both the left and right sides of the table are identical.
-Once punters realize this, playing the game online becomes a lot less complicated and it gets easier as you settle in.
+Although the table design has more detail compared to other casino table games, this makes it look more complex than other games of chance.
+First off, the table design is actually mirrored: both the left and right sides of the table are identical.
+Once this is clear, playing the game becomes much less complicated, and only gets easier as you settle in.

 These are the basic rules for the game:

 - The game is played with a pair of dice.

 - Rounds of play are conducted with rolls of the dice.

 - Players at the table take turns (going anticlockwise) to roll the dice.